DeltaCamp/apollo-link-ethereum/packages/apollo-link-ethereum-resolver-ethersjs/README.md

 })
 ```

-Now you can use Ethereum contracts as a data source.
+Now you can use Ethereum contracts deployed to a network as a data source.

 # Usage